listlessbird/deadspace-worker/README.md

 ## How to run

-1. Install wrangler
+1. Install dependencies with `npm install` or use bun `bun install`.
-2. Login to wrangler
+2. Login to wrangler using `npx wrangler login`.
-3. Run `wrangler secret put DB_URL` to set the database url (or create a .dev.vars file with the DB_URL variable)
+3. Run `npx wrangler secret put DB_URL` to set the database url (or create a .dev.vars file with the DB_URL variable).
+4. Generate types using `npm run cf-typegen`.
-4. Run `wrangler dev` to start the worker
+5. Run `npm run dev` to start the worker.